2024

 my contributions

-I contributed end-to-end design for all features within the app, encapsulating user research, visual design, and prototyping.
+End-to-end design for activity and summary features within the app, from user research, visual design, and prototyping.
 I also contributed my own 2D graphic animations.

 results

-ArtLibs is available on the App Store with over 500 downloads, including many redownloads from Hood Museum visitors.
+ArtLibs is available on the App Store and has received 500+ downloads from museum visitors.
 Users report in feedback surveys that the app enhanced their museum experience and encouraged deeper engagement with the artwork.

 downloads since release